This essay is updated periodically to accommodate recent evidence. It was last updated 19 March 2019.

 American evolutionary biologist George C. Williams died in September 2010 at the age of 83 years.
 I doubt he knew we were facing our own imminent extinction.

 By the time Williams died, I’d been sounding the alarm in this space for three years.
-I was hardly alone.
+I was not alone.
 The warnings I’ll mention in this short essay were hardly the first ones about climate catastrophe likely to result from burning fossil fuels.
 A little time with your favorite online search engine will take you to George Perkins Marsh sounding the alarm in 1847, Svente Arrhenius’s relevant journal article in 1896, and young versions of Al Gore, Carl Sagan, and James Hansen testifying before the United States Congress in the 1980s.
 There is more, of course, all ignored for a few dollars in a few pockets.

 The projected rate of climate change based on IPCC-style gradualism outstrips the adaptive response of vertebrates by a factor of 10,000 times.
 Closer to

 home Homo sapiens, mammals cannot evolve fast enough to escape the current extinction crisis.
 Humans are vertebrate mammals.
 To believe that our species can avoid extinction, even as non-human vertebrates and non-human mammals disappear, is classic human hubris wrapped in a warm blanket of myth-based human supremacy.
 The evidence indicates humans will join the annihilation of “all life on earth,” as reported in the journal literature on 13 November 2018.
 After all, humans are alive (some more than others).
+We depend greatly upon invertebrates for our continued existence, yet an “insect apocalypse” is under way, as reported in a review paper in the April 2019 issue of Biological Conservation.

 The catastrophic, uncontrolled meltdown of the world’s nuclear power facilities is sufficient but not necessary for the near-term loss of life on Earth.
 “Only” abrupt climate change is necessary to rid Earth of all life.

 The response to these warnings, throughout history?
 Shift the baseline.
 Ignore the abundant science.
 Throw caution to the wind.
+And, for the IPCC, retain a remarkably conservative approach (according to the remarkably conservative peer-reviewed literature).

 The corporate media, governments, and most climate scientists continue to adhere to the 2 C target proposed by economist William Nordhaus in 1977: “If there were global temperatures more than 2C or 3C above the current average temperature, this would take the climate outside of the range of observations which have been made over the last several hundred thousand years.”